-MYTH: Nicotine is the part of smoke that causes cancer.
+MYTH: Nicotine is the part of smoke that causes cancer

 FACT: Nicotine is harmful and highly addictive but does not cause cancer.
-It is other chemicals like carbon monoxide and tar that cause the most harm.
+It is the other chemicals in smoke like carbon monoxide and tar that cause the most harm

-For free, confidential advice and support from our Advice Line practitioners, call: 0808 801 0899 (Mon-Fri 9.30am-4pm), text: NURSE to 66777 or email: adviceline@chss.org.uk.
+For free, confidential advice and support from our Advice Line nurses, call: 0808 801 0899 (Mon-Fri 9.30am-4pm), text: NURSE to 66777 or email: adviceline@chss.org.uk.